2/22/2024

 John Dunn

-Really the driver of the delay was the battery.
-That threw us a curve with Proterra being bought by Volvo and we had technical issues candidly with Proterra as well.
-All related to the battery.
+Really, the driver of the delay was the battery.
+That threw us a curve with Proterra being bought by Volvo Inc. And we had technical issues, candidly, with Proterra as well, all related to the battery.
 The vehicle is fantastic.
 When we get the vehicle on the road, the customers use it.
 A lot of enthusiasm around the vehicle.
 So our challenge is really to make sure we have a battery that meets all the requirements.
 We have a new partner in one.
-They were the original intended battery supplier for our class five.
-So it wasn't a new supplier to us.
-It's just pulling them ahead into this class three, four walk-in band.
-So there was some work already done, which helps us accelerate.
-But we're going through that validation to make sure when we put a vehicle out to market, it's going to be at the right quality level and really deliver the performance long-term.
-That we expect and our customers expect.
+They were the original intended battery supplier for our Class 5, so it wasn't a new supplier to us. just pulling them ahead into this Class 3-4 walk-in van.
+So there was some work already done, which helps us accelerate, but we're going through that validation to make sure when we put a vehicle out to market, it's going to be at the right quality level and really deliver the performance long-term that we expect and our customers expect.

 speaker